Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m1.md

   - LTO plugin bugfix has been backported into binutils, ld, and bfd.
 - Glibc/ dynamic linker bug #24259
   - Dynamic linker crash after a previously failed call to dlopen has been fixed.
-- Toolchain testsuites bugs have been fixed on GCC, Glibc and Binutils.
+- Toolchain testsuites bugs have been fixed on GCC, Glibc, and Binutils.

 ### Machine Learning